Sil3ntStorm/factorio-integration-helper/README.md

 Cuts circuit wires and / or power cables between entities.

 #### Parameters
-- **surface**: Surface on which to disconnect
+- **surface**: Surface on which to disconnect wires.
 - **force**: Force of which to find buildings to disconnect wires from.
 - **position**: Center position around which to disconnect wires.
-- range: Numnber of tiles around the position in which to disconnect wires.
+- range: Number of tiles around the position in which to disconnect wires.
   Defaults to a `random value between 50 and 200`.
 - circuit: Boolean.
 Whether or not to disconnect circuit wires.
 Defaults to `true`.
 - power: Boolean.
 Whether or not to disconnect power cables.
 Defaults to `true`.